Gamurar/Discrete-Mathematics/README.md

 3. Quit
 Enter your choice: 2

-X There\'s no graph, please enter a graph first.
+X There's no graph, please enter a graph first.
 X

 ----- MENU -----
 1. Enter a graph